 Day 1 (Sun Oct 18) Arrive in Seoul

 Welcome to Korea!
-After landing at Incheon International Airport, Barry will be there to meet you and bring you to our hotel downtown.
-Depending on flight arrival times, there may be time for a light dinner nearby.
+After landing at Incheon International Airport, you’ll be greeted by Barry, who will be there to personally welcome you and accompany you to our comfortable hotel located in the heart of downtown Seoul.
+Depending on your flight’s arrival time and how everyone’s feeling, there may be an opportunity to enjoy a light dinner at a nearby local restaurant.

 Han River, Seoul

-After breakfast and a quick overview of our 18 days together, we’ll walk to Gyeongbokgung Palace, the main royal palace of the Joseon dynasty, originally built in 1395.
-Here, we’ll tour the palace grounds and learn about its role in Korea’s history.
-From there, we’ll visit Bukchon Hanok Village, a neighborhood once home to aristocrats and high-ranking officials, where many traditional Korean houses offer a glimpse into traditional Korean life.
+After breakfast and a brief overview of our time together, we’ll walk to Gyeongbokgung Palace, the main royal palace of the Joseon dynasty, originally built in 1395.
+We'll tour the palace grounds and explore its role in Korea’s history.
+From there, we’ll visit Bukchon Hanok Village, a historic neighborhood once home to aristocrats and officials, where preserved traditional houses offer a glimpse into life in old Korea.

 DAY 3 (Tue Oct 20) Namsan & City Hall (B)